BruceChanJianLe/rviz-interactive-markers/README.md

 Makefile:140: recipe for target 'all' failed
 make: *** [all] Error 2
 ```

+- Weird Observation: while dragging the first marker (mouse held down), the other markers will disappear, until mouse is lifted.
+However, tried in int_marker node, this behaviour is not replicable.

 This error states that there is interactive marker constructor cannot be found.
 Most likely, you did not specify it in the `CMakeLists.txt` as required component.
 Please check your `CMakeLists.txt` and make sure all the specify dependencies in `package.xml` is in `find_package` and `catkin_package`.